starkatt/Cocksmithing/cocksmithing.md

 [Exoflex 00-30](https://www.smooth-on.com/products/ecoflex-00-30/) can be used to create a toy that is very soft.
 Pot life is 45 minutes and cure time is 4 hours -- significantly longer than Dragon Skin.
 This may allow more time for complex color mixes. `Ecoflex 00-30` is also much less viscous than Dragon Skin which can make vacuum degassing easier.

-[Dragon Skin 20](https://www.smooth-on.com/products/dragon-skin-20/) and [Dragon Skin 30](https://www.smooth-on.com/products/dragon-skin-30/) are options for an extra firm silicone, but I haven't yet used them myself.
+[Dragon Skin 20](https://www.smooth-on.com/products/dragon-skin-20/) and [Dragon Skin 30](https://www.smooth-on.com/products/dragon-skin-30/) are options for an extra firm silicone, but I haven't used them myself yet.

 I've tried [Dragon Skin FX-Pro](https://www.smooth-on.com/products/dragon-skin-fx-pro/), and have personally found it to be a little harder to work with than the standard line of Dragon Skin products.
-Using half a "part" `Slacker` in `10NV` gives comparable firmness and nicer squishiness (in my opinion).
+Using half a "part" `Slacker` in `10NV` gives comparable firmness (and nicer squishiness) to `FX-Pro`, in my opinion.
 Also, the reduction of pot life from 15 to 12 minutes is definitely noticeable when mixing multiple colors, and the "gel stage" curing progress makes it become viscous faster than I'd like.
 Your opinions might be different!

 Annoyingly, Smooth-On sells their silicone products by weight, but you'll likely be measuring and mixing by volume.
 Their 2lb trial size contains about 28 fluid ounces of silicone.
 Gallon kits cost about 6x as much as the trial kits, and contain 8x as much silicone.
 If you decide to get a gallon kit, *definitely* also buy one of their bucket openers -- prying the lids off is extremely difficult without one.

 Weighing some toys already in your collection may be helpful for getting a very rough idea of how much silicone you'll need for an overall size of design.

+I recommend initially buying enough silicone to pour at least two copies of your toy.

 ### Pigments
 Unless you want your dong to be colorless and ghostly translucent,   you're going to need to add some pigments to the mix.

 #### Silc-Pig
 The [Silc-Pig](https://www.smooth-on.com/products/silc-pig/) line of pigments sold by Smooth-On are a good default option.
-The sample pack gives nine different colors, each in what will likely be sufficient quantity for prototyping and some limited production.
+The sample pack gives nine different colors, each in what will likely be sufficient quantity for prototyping and some production.

 `Silc-Pig` pigments are packaged as a viscous paste.
 An okay way to add these pigments to a silicone mix is to use a toothpick to transfer a few drops worth.
 However, this can be hard to accurately control, and you need to be careful to stir in the pigment very thoroughly to avoid unmixed lumps.

 A better method is to transfer the contents of each color in the sample pack into a small screw top jar, then dilute each color with at least 15ml of [Silicone Thinner](https://www.smooth-on.com/products/silicone-thinner/).
 The resulting liquid pigment can then be easily and accurately be added to a silicone mix using disposable plastic droppers.
 Shake each jar before use, since pigment may settle to the bottom.

-[Silc-Pig Electric](https://www.smooth-on.com/products/silc-pig-electric/) UV reactive pigments are also available Unfortunately, they aren't yet sold as a sample pack, so you need to buy each color individually.
+[Silc-Pig Electric](https://www.smooth-on.com/products/silc-pig-electric/) UV reactive pigments are also available, and can produce excellent results.
+Unfortunately, they aren't yet sold as a sample pack, so you need to buy each color individually.

 Some colors of `Silc-Pig` come with an independent skin safety certification, but many do not.
 I am not an expert, but it is my *opinion* that all of these pigments are likely fine for use in sex toys -- they're widely used in skin-contact applications, and being mixed into silicone thoroughly encapsulates any pigment particles.